MarcialRosales/rabbitmq-tracing-guide/README.md

-# RabbitMQ Sniffer Guide
+# RabbitMQ Tracing Guide

-Sniff messages as they traverse RabbitMQ
+Trace messages as they traverse RabbitMQ

 I want to know :
 a) which messages are published through exchange X